luminus-framework/luminus/resources/public/md/guestbook.md

 Our code lives under the `src` folder.
 A `guestbook` folder has been created for us already.
 In this folder we have a `models` folder where we would put the namespaces for the model of our application.
-We also have three namespaces already defined for us as well.
+We also have several namespaces already defined for us as well.

-As the name implies, the `common` namespace is used for functions which will be shared across the pages of our application.
+First, we have `views/layout.clj`, this is where all the common page layout helpers are located.
+For example, it's where you would put headers, footers, and the common layout for the pages.

+Next, we have `routes/home.clj`, this is where the routes for our homepage are located.
+When you add more routes, such as authentication, or specific workflows you should create namespaces for them here.

-The `handler` namespace defines the routes for the application, this is the entry point into the application and any pages we define will have to have their routes added here.
+The `handler` namespace defines the base routes for the application, this is the entry point into the application and any pages we define will have to have their routes added here.

 The `util` namespace is used for general helper functions, it comes prepopulated with the `md->html` helper.